BRYN4444/HitmanRoulette/README.md

   * In The Mercenary, the only exit available was the tornado shelter.
 This was inaccurate as I was confusing the original H1 exit restrictions in Freedom Fighters as applying here too.
 This is now fixed.
   * Updated the image for the Mr. Raptor Easter Egg Exit in Freedom Fighters & The Mercenary to better convey all the items needed, as it was missing one.
   * Removed the "Car" exit from The Deceivers and The Guru Elusive Targets, as it is not available in those missions.
 Overlooked mistake.
-* **Current Plans:**
-  * Support for the new fall Elusive Target "The Drop" shortly after release, as well as Contracts Mode support for "Holiday Hoarders" and the "Hokkaido Show Festival" in November.
->**Bug Hunting:** Please make a post [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or [on Hitman Forum](https://hitmanforum.com/t/13107) if you:
->* Experience any graphical issues while using the Roulette in 4K, or on phones/tablets.
->* Generate impossibilities when using the Roulette with Elusive Targets or past titles HITMAN / HITMAN 2.
->* Have troubles or questions about the Stream Overlay.

 ---